Yes. The average modern human can survive without meat. However, they should keep certain nutrient needs in mind!

 - Those who can’t make nutritionally appropriate swaps.

-While replacing meat with refined sugar may reduce animal cruelty, you miss out on many essential nutrients.
-This can put you at potential risk for deficiencies (longer term side effect) and (very likely) a hangry you (short term side effect).
+While replacing meat with candy- for example, may reduce animal cruelty, you miss out on many essential nutrients.
+This can put you at potential risk for deficiencies (longer term side effect) and (very likely) a hangry you (a short term side effect).

 See the theme here?
 In order to have a healthy meat free diet, we need to ensure we replace meat with appropriate nutrient dense substitutions.

 Depending on your diet and situation, you may need to add some supplements as well (talk to your doctor about this).

 So, if you aren’t living in major food dessert (for example) and want to go meat free but aren’t convinced about the health benefits, there is one thing most of us can agree on:

 A meat free diet is undeniably healthier for our fine furry friends (the animals).